 Ancient Egyptian scripts have no reference of this name, but they it is believed that they referred to Nubia generally as Ta-Seti, meaning the "Land of Bows", a clear inference to the weaponry favoured by the Nubians.

 Christianity continued to grow in Nubia gradually and baptized monasteries were built in Nubia.
-Also, most of the other Nubian monuments were turned into churches.
+Also, most of the other Nubian Sites were turned into churches.

 These included Beit EL Wali, the temples of Detour, temples of Philae and Tafa, Gerf Housian, and Wadi Es-Sebua.